drpeterallan/code_library/README.md

-# useful_code
+# code_library

-Repo for frequently used and useful bits of python code
+Repo for frequently used and useful bits of random python code